vaishavs/Functional-Programming-CPP/03_Std_HOFs/01_intro.md

 [![Copilot-20260214-144124.png](https://i.postimg.cc/xTP95pGX/Copilot-20260214-144124.png)](https://postimg.cc/VddyLRVw)

 # Modern Improvements
 With the introduction of Ranges and Views in C++20, working with algorithms became more expressive and easier to read.
+Generally, a pair of iterators is used to move through the beginning and end of a container to perform some computation.
+This pair of iterators is called as a range.

+The ranges library, defined in the ```<ranges>``` header, is an extension and generalization of the standard algorithms and iterator libraries, which makes it more powerful, composable, and less error-prone.
+A ```std::range``` assumes begin to end by default when passing a container.
+There are also variants available for more granular control over a container.
+It can be said that:
+* All containers and container adaptors  are ranges
+* Non-owning or borrowed containers like ```std::string_view```, ```std::span```, etc., are borrowed ranges

+The namespace alias ```std::views``` is provided as a shorthand for ```std::ranges::views```.
+A view is a lightweight range that works on a container without making internal data copies, unlike a range.

+The ranges library includes:
+* range algorithms (function objects that perform immediate computation and execution of ranges (eager evaluation))
+* range adaptors (function objects applied to views that perform computations at a later time when needed ([lazy evaluation](https://nixiz.github.io/yazilim-notlari/2023/09/10/lazy-evaluation-en))).

 Instead of calling algorithms separately and passing iterator pairs each time, we can now build operations in a pipeline style, similar to how data flows through stages.
 This is called as a "pipeable" workflow.

 The general pattern looks like this:
 ```